cmsc388M/fall19/project2/README.md

 ## Submission Details

-Your submission to ELMS should consist of a single zip file, entitled `Last_First_BarrelBouncer_Part1.zip`. **Make sure to use Git to zip your project**.
+Your submission to ELMS should consist of a single zip file, entitled `Last_First_BarrelBouncer.zip`. **Make sure to use Git to zip your project**.
 The basic steps involve initializing a new repo, commit all your changes, and using archive to create the zip file (follow the steps from project 0 if you need a refresher).